Participants of the workshop "Communities as catalysts for social transformation and green transition".

 EAEA Annual Conference 2024: We need a forward-looking vision with roots on the ground

-The EAEA Annual Conference 2024 focused on adult learning’s role in societal transformation and active citizenship.
-The conference underscored collaboration and lifelong learning’s crucial role in shaping inclusive and sustainable futures globally.
+The EAEA Annual Conference 2024 focused on the role of adult learning in societal transformation and active citizenship.
+The conference underscored the importance of collaboration and lifelong learning in shaping inclusive and sustainable futures globally.

 The EAEA Annual Conference took place at the Helsinki Conservatory of Music on 12 June 2024.
 The conference was co-organised with the International Council for Adult Education (ICAE) and hosted by the Finnish Lifelong Learning Foundation (Kvs).
 Altogether, the event attracted 150 participants from 34 countries around the world.